-3. sectors of the secular petty bourgeoisie discontent with the failure of the Damascus Spring of 2000-01, which had initially promised political reforms stemming from the muntadayāt (forum discussions) held across the country;
+3. sectors of the secular petty bourgeoisie discontent with the failure of the Damascus Spring of 2000-01, which had initially promised political reforms stemming from the muntadayāt (forum discussions) held across the country; 4. a deeply agarieved Syrian Muslim Brotherhood, formed out of the pious petty bour-

-4. a deeply aggrieved Syrian Muslim Brotherhood, formed out of the pious petty bourgeoisie, which had been crushed in 1982 and re-emerged after being inspired by the role the Brotherhood played in the 2010-11 protests in Tunisia and Egypt;
+4. a deeply aggreeed syrian Muslim Brotherhood, formed out of the plous petty bourgeoisie, which had been crushed in 1982 and re-emerged after being inspired by the role the Brotherhood played in the 2010-11 protests in Tunisia and Egypt;